LEAVES, APPLES AND WINE, OH MY!A GUIDE TO PLANNING YOUR

 In autumn, in the Northern USA, autumn is a time for some Northerners to close their summer residences to snowbird in warmer climates.
-As they're leaving town, they pass by others who are headed north to enjoy the magnificent sights that the leaves.
+As they're leaving town, they pass by others who are headed north to enjoy the magnificent visual feast the leaves offer.
 Read on to know what to know before you go (and plan).

-1. Where to go: Hit the public and national parks.
-Out West, parts of Northern California, Washington State, Upper Idaho, Montana and Oregon provide the landscapes that photographers drool about.
+1. Where to go: the public and national parks.
+Out West, parts of Northern California, Washington State, Upper Idaho, Montana and Oregon provide the calendar worthy landscapes that photographers drool about.
 Mountainous areas such as Tennessee, Colorado, Pennsylvania and Western North Carolina are all beautiful.
 In the Northeast, the sights are seen in New England, upstate New York, the Poconos of Pennsylvania and upper New Jersey.
-Of course, any backyard that has a deciduous tree will delight one's sense of sight, but these areas provide extra special backdrops such as mountains, lakes, waterfalls and small picturesque towns.
+These mentioned areas provide extra special backdrops such as mountains, lakes, waterfalls and small picturesque towns.

-2. When to plan: Brilliant fall colors are dependent on various climate factors during the summer.
+2. When to go: Brilliant fall colors are dependent on various climate factors during the summer.
 Late August and early September give good indicators when foliage will reach peak colors and how vibrant the leaves will be.
 Cool summer weather might lead to less than fantastic colors.
 Hot wet summers, a gradual cooling September and later frosts might yield great color.
 A rainy windy and cold September might knock the leaves off sooner without them giving their full potential of color.
 Use a weather website and fall foliage maps to help you plan.

-3. What else to do: After sightseeing, enjoy the areas where the leaves: farms, orchards, wineries, antique shops.
-Activities at local farms include u-pick-ur own produce, with hay rides, mazes, pumpkin patches, face painting, booths, homemade jam, cider and baked goods, hot corn and baked potatoes.
+3. What else to do: After sightseeing, enjoy the areas where the leaves are: farms, orchards, wineries, antique shops.
+Activities at local farms include u-pick-ur own produce, with hay rides, mazes, pumpkin patches, face painting, booths, homemade jam, cider and baked goods, hot corn and baked potatoes (see below).

 In the NYC Metro area: